microprediction/timemachines/README.md

                         Any,                             # Posterior state, intended for safe keeping by the callee until the next invocation
                         Any                              # Everything else (e.g. confidence intervals) not needed for the next invocation.

-(Yes one might quibble with the purity given that state s can be modified).
+(Yes one might quibble with the purity given that state s can be modified, but that's Python sensible).

-### Minimalist example
+### Skating forward
 Given a "model" f, also referred to as the callee, we can process observations xs as follows:

     def posteriors(f,ys):